Can I study part-time?

 What are my prospects of getting a job in Hong Kong after graduation?

-Is it possible to obtain credit transfer for courses previously taken in institutions outside Hong Kong?
+May I apply credit transfer for courses previously taken outside Hong Kong?

-Yes.
-Credit transfer is considered on a case by case basis by the relevant experts in the department.
+Credit transfer of up to 9 credit units may be applied, normally restricted to core courses only.
+Every application is considered on an individual case basis by the relevant experts in the department.
 The determining factors include the teaching and assessment mode, pattern, duration and subject content of the course as well as the grade or level achieved by the student.
 Applications for credit transfer for work completed prior to entry to the University must be made before the start of the First Semester according to the deadline set by the University.
 The application period normally begins from mid-July and ends in August (the exact dates will be announced in the credit transfer website in due course).
 Late applications are normally NOT considered.
 Students are advised to apply for credit transfer as early as possible so that they can plan their study schedules taking into consideration whether credit transfer approvals are obtained or not.
-To expedite the application process, you are strongly advised to plan well ahead for the time needed to obtain the necessary documentary evidence from your institution of previous study and bring/post it to CityU for submission.
+To expedite the application process, you are strongly advised to plan well ahead for the time needed to obtain the required documentary evidence from your institution of previous study and bring/post it to CityU for submission.
 For details regarding the regulations and application procedures, please visit the credit transfer website.